USC CPR News

 KOS Symposium 2017: The Future of Truth

-On Thursday, March 30, 2017 Paul Holmes, a leading authority on the global PR industry, publisher, former reporter and prolific public speaker, will deliver the keynote address on the “Future of Truth,” hosted by Fred Cook, Director of the USC Annenberg Center for Public Relations.
-Following the keynote, a panel of industry leaders will discuss the findings revealed in the 2017 Global Communications Report.
-RSVP now to join the largest gathering of communications professionals on the West Coast.
-RSVP now to join the largest gathering of communications professionals on the West Cost.
+On Thursday, March 30, 2017 Paul Holmes, a leading authority on the global PR industry, publisher, former reporter and prolific public speaker, delivered the keynote address on the “Future of Truth,” hosted by Fred Cook, Director of the USC Annenberg Center for Public Relations.
+Following the keynote, a panel of industry leaders discussed the findings revealed in the 2017 Global Communications Report.

 USC Annenberg Relevance Report

 Last December, the USC Center for Public Relations released its inaugural 2017 Relevance Report, a forecast of topics and trends that will impact society, business and communications this year.
 The Relevance Report features thought pieces from communications leaders at, among others, Instagram, Starbucks, United Airlines, top PR agencies and academic experts who identify the issues, ideas and innovations that will be relevant to the communications industry in 2017.
 The essays are brief and thoughtful and cover a broad range of topics grouped within the following five categories: media, communications, technology, brand and people.
 It was designed to give those studying and working in public relations a preview of what the coming year will mean for our industry, for our society and for their careers.
 A part of the USC Annenberg School, the Center's mission is to connect corporations, agencies, academics and students to define the future of our industry and to develop those who will shape it by examining current strategies and forecasting future trends.

 Journey through the 26th Annual Kenneth Owler Smith (KOS) Symposium